dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/design-test-and-document-restful-apis-using-raml-in-dotnet.md

 <a href="https://www.flickr.com/photos/130657798@N05/23865723466/in/dateposted-public/" title="RAML-Demo-Create-Client"><img src="https://farm6.staticflickr.com/5778/23865723466_db487ddba7_o.png" alt="RAML-Demo-Create-Client"></a>

-The import process automatically detected my single endpoint (/status/{parcelId}) and the only thing I had to change was the default client name to be &quot;ParcelDeliveryApiClient&quot; in case I want to import another API at a later point.
+The import process automatically detected my single endpoint and the only thing I had to change was the default client name to &quot;ParcelDeliveryApiClient&quot; in case I want to import another API at a later point.

 Hitting the Import button finishes the remaining work and once completed I am seeing a new API reference in my project tree:

 <a href="https://www.flickr.com/photos/130657798@N05/23596119830/in/dateposted-public/" title="RAML-Demo-RAML-References-in-Project"><img src="https://farm6.staticflickr.com/5662/23596119830_abde113f83_o.png" alt="RAML-Demo-RAML-References-in-Project"></a>

-This was a very smooth and painless import and if successful I should be able to instantiate an object of `ParcelDeliveryApiClient` in a new class file:
+This was a very smooth and painless process and if successfully imported I should be able to create an instance of `ParcelDeliveryApiClient` in a new class file:

 <a href="https://www.flickr.com/photos/130657798@N05/23797380272/in/dateposted-public/" title="RAML-Demo-Aut-Generated-Client-in-Code"><img src="https://farm6.staticflickr.com/5833/23797380272_a633140864_o.png" alt="RAML-Demo-Aut-Generated-Client-in-Code"></a>

-Amazing, let's explore the auto-generated client by writing some tests next!
+Amazing, let's explore the auto-generated client by writing some tests in the next step!

 <h2 id="write-tests-using-the-auto-generated-client">3.
 Write tests using the auto-generated client</h2>

-Using the client I can write integration tests against a real endpoint.
+With the `ParcelDeliveryApiClient` I can write integration tests against a real endpoint.
 At the moment I don't have a working API running anywhere so I define a provisional URI and a couple more parameters for my first test:

 <pre><code>[TestFixture]
 public class ParcelDeliveryApiTests